OpenDSA/OpenDSA/RST/en/PL/TypeInference.rst

 polymorphism and type inferencing, in the context of the  `programming language ML`_, let’s begin by rigorously providing the syntax for a very small subset of ML.
-For the moment, think of it as a statically typed lambda calculus with ints, real, and bools.
+For the moment, think of it as a statically typed lambda calculus with ints, reals, bools, and conditionals.

 .. _programming language ML: https://en.wikipedia.org/wiki/ML_(programming_language)